-The moving average weighted or weighted moving average (WMA), is a technical analysis tool which can help you identify or confirm trend direction.
+The moving average weighted indicator, or weighted moving average (WMA), is a technical analysis tool which can help you identify or confirm trend direction.
 This indicator is based on the current price in relation to past prices.
-In other words, it assigns a higher weight to the newest prices and lower weights to older data points, meaning that the importance of the data moves linearly.
+It assigns a higher weight to the latest prices and lower weights to older data points, meaning that the importance of the data moves linearly.

-The idea behind such a weighting system is that the most recent prices are more reliable when it comes to anticipating the price movements.
-For example, the simple moving average, another trading indictor, assumes equal importance to each price – the most recent or the oldest one.
-So, SMA is calculated by adding up all prices and dividing their sum with the number of periods included in the analysis.
+The idea behind such a weighting system is that the most recent prices are more reliable when it comes to anticipating price movements.
+For example, the simple moving average (SMA), another trading indicator, gives equal importance to each price – the most recent and the oldest.
+So, SMA is calculated by adding up all prices and dividing their sum by the number of periods included in the analysis.

 Unlike the SMA, the moving average weighted calculation is performed by assigning a specific weight to each price, and the weight depends on the number of periods considered.
-You calculate the WMA by multiplying each period price with the associated weight.
+You calculate the WMA by multiplying each period price by the associated weight.
 Just add these values and divide the sum by the sum of the weights.
-Here is how the general formula for the WMA looks:

 How to read the weighted moving average indicator

 The weighted moving average indicator is displayed as a line directly on your price chart.
-If the line is moving below the price action, it points toward a rising trend while a line moving above the price suggests a downward trend.
+If the line is moving below the price action, it points toward a rising trend.
+A line moving above the price suggests a downward trend.

-Note that depending on the trading platform, you can either select the WMA directly or you need to select the moving average indicator tab first and select the weighted moving average afterwards.
+Note that depending on the trading platform, you may be able to select the WMA directly, or you may need to select the moving average indicator tab first, then select the weighted moving average afterwards.

-The blue line, which is close to the price represents the 20-days moving average weighted indicator.
-The section with the red arrows shows that the line is above the price and there is a decreasing trend whereas the blue arrows point toward a section where the WMA line is below the price detecting an upward trend.
+On the chart above the blue line, which is close to the price, represents the 20-day moving average weighted indicator.
+The section with the red arrows shows that the line is above the price and there is a decreasing trend, whereas the blue arrows point toward a section where the WMA line is below the price, thus detecting an upward trend.

-The indicator is also used by traders to identify certain price levels or to wait for alerts when potential trend reversal can occur.
+The indicator is also used by traders to identify certain price levels, or to wait for alerts when a potential trend reversal might occur.
 Accordingly, an increasing weighted moving average can be seen as a support to the price action, whereas a decreasing line may act as a resistance level of the price.

 One way to identify potential buy and sell signals is to look at price crossover points.

-- If the price crosses over the WMA line, then it can show potential buy opportunity.
+- If the price crosses over the WMA line, then it can show a potential buy opportunity;

 - If the WMA line crosses over the price, traders may sell or short sell the underlying asset.